The Warco WM180 Lathe - Modifications

 He reports that it is unwise to run the motor for more than 30 minutes per hour, particularly on large diameter jobs where low speed and high torque is involved.
 He burned out both motor and control board after four hours’ continuous running when reducing a 3” OD steel tube to 2.25”, and boring its ID out from 1” to 2”.
 To reduce the risk of this happening again, he fitted a new control board with overload protection (absent from the standard board) and arranged forced air cooling for the motor, because its internal fan doesn’t do much when the motor is running slowly.
 I have squeezed a computer fan in behind my motor, as shown here.

-with decent torque - useful on relatively large diameters, like the one which let the smoke out of his motor.
+Steve made a 1” motor pulley, just over half the size of the standard one, for lower speeds with decent torque - useful on relatively large diameters, like the one which let the smoke out of his motor.
 This photo shows the new pulley in place, and the old one below for comparison.
 The smaller pulley leaves slack on the drivebelts, requiring a small mod to the belt tensioner.
 Like Steve, I fitted a smaller pulley, and had to add a couple of spacers, as shown by the yellow arrows on the photo at the bottom of this page.

 There's a lot in this picture!
 Note the cross-slide with a new feedscrew bracket attached to it rather than to the saddle, and the disc and clamp arrangement used when swivelling the topslide.
 The original cross-slide is too shallow to take the T-slots Steve wanted, so he obtained an old Myford one complete with feedscrew and nut, renovated it and fitted it using a wider than normal gib strip to fill the gap.